-Stream processing is becoming increasingly important to the success of organizations in every industry.
-The volume and velocity of data is increasing rapidly:
+Stream processing is becoming increasingly crucial to the success of organizations in every industry.
+The volume and velocity of data are increasing rapidly:

 - Volume: By 2025, IDC estimates there will be 55.7B connected devices worldwide, creating 73.1ZB of data per year.